-If you are making Instant Pot Lemon Chicken Orzo Soup with breast meat, cut the pieces a little larger than bite-sized, and that will help them not be too dry.
+- If you are making Instant Pot Lemon Chicken Orzo Soup with chicken breast meat, cut the pieces a little larger than bite-sized as that will help them not get too dry.
 The short cook time helps with that as well.

-This lemon chicken orzo soup freezes well, with the possibility of the orzo becoming really soft.
-So if you can freeze a portion without the orzo, you can do that.
-I just freeze it as made because the soft orzo doesn’t bother me.
+• This chicken soup freezes well, with the possibility of the orzo becoming really soft.
+So if you can freeze a portion without the orzo, that will be better.
+I just freeze it as made because the soft orzo doesn't bother me.